Sunseeker: Appearance in popular culture

 Sunseeker boats have featured in the James Bond film series since The World Is Not Enough (1999), and continued through Die Another Day (2002), Casino Royale (2006) and Quantum of Solace (2008).
 The 1999 outing featured Sunseeker's then new offering of the Superhawk 34, in a boat chase within the pre credits sequence with James Bond in a jet boat along the River Thames, culminating in the Sunseeker beaching near the Millennium Dome.
 This latest outing showed Sunseeker's new 37m Yacht and the Superhawk 43; it also featured a cameo role for Sunseeker's then managing director, Robert Braithwaite, in one of Sunseeker's first open-cockpit speedboats, the Sovereign 17.

 A BBC Two documentary about the brand, Britain's Biggest Superyachts: Chasing Perfection, shows the building of the Sunseeker 131 yacht.

 In the feature film Logan, James (Wolverine) is shown trying to secure money to buy a Sunseeker and live with Charles Xavier and Caliban on the ocean.

+Criticism and legal issues

+In August 2011 a yacht owner participating in a tour organised by Sunseeker ran over a surfer in the Bay of Lübeck.
+The surfer was severely injured and lost one of his legs.
+The incident triggered an investigation by the German Federal Bureau for Maritime Casualty Investigation, which found that the Predator 74 line of yachts has ‘significant deficiencies in terms of horizontal all-round visibility’.
+The investigation results are summarised in the statement: ‘The layout of the helm station on the motor yacht “Seewind” does not comply with the DIN EN ISO 11591: 2000 standard.’
+The yacht's skipper, a German businessman, was given an eight-month suspended prison sentence and had to pay the victim €200,000 in damages for pain and suffering.